We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 - appetite changes

 Always talk with your doctor before trying CBD.
 This is particularly important if you’re currently taking any medications.
-CBD may interact with certain drugs.
+CBD may interact with certain medications, especially those with a grapefruit warning.

-More research into CBD for MS symptom management is needed to further understand how CBD may play a role in the lives of people with MS.
+More research into using CBD to help manage MS symptoms is needed to further understand how CBD may play a role in the lives of people with MS.

-As of now, research suggests that CBD alone may help with insomnia and chronic pain, including nerve pain.
-Since people with MS may experience these symptoms, it’s possible that CBD may help them manage their condition.
+Current research suggests that CBD alone may help with insomnia and chronic pain, including nerve pain.
+Since people with MS may experience these symptoms, CBD may help them manage their condition.

 Steph Coelho is a freelance writer with chronic migraine who has a particular interest in health and wellness.
 When she’s not click-clacking away on her keyboard, she’s probably nose-deep in a good book.